Keynote Speakers - ICCFN 2025

 FBCS and Amplify Celltechnology, Chicago, USA

-The advent of Quantum Computing: How innovative quantum AI technology transforms smart and advanced manufacturing technologies, EV’s, and Battery Cell Manufacturing Industries.
+The advent of Quantum Computing: How innovative quantum AI technology transforms smart and advanced manufacturing technologies, EVs, and Battery Cell Manufacturing Industries.
+December 23 (3:00-4:00pm)

 Dr. Biswan Senapati is a Platinum-level ERP-SAP Consultant with 20+ years of industry experience in domain consulting, business consulting, and solution architecture for large-scale ERP systems design, development, implementation, rollout, support, and business process re-engineering capacity in supply chain, chemicals, hi-tech, CPG, pharmaceuticals, wholesale, fashion retail, health care, and manufacturing domains.